kalimora/f-team-cmpm-121/README.md

 ### F0+F1 No major changes were made in for F0 and F1, so the F0 and F1 requirements are still met in F2.

+### F2.a - Everyone
+- Created scenarios.dsl file as a draft of what design we wanted the scenarios to look like.
+- Created json files that depicted different scenarios for the game.
+There is a tutorial scenario and a challenge scenario.
+- Imported the scenarios into the gameScene.js file.
+Along with that, we implemented the code by creating functions inside of the scenarioManager class.
+These functions include handTimeBasedEvents, loadScenario, applyingStartingConditions, handleScheduledEvents, checkVictoryConditions, and loadNextScenario.
+- Updated our previous code to work with the loading and saving within different scenarios (ex. recreating the grid of a scenario).
+-
 #### Scenario Design:
 ```json
 {